hoprnet/hoprd-sdk-python/docs/TicketsApi.md

 Endpoint is deprecated and will be removed in the future.
 Returns an empty array.

-Endpoint is deprecated and will be removed in the future.
-Returns an empty array.

 ### Example
 ```python
 from __future__ import print_function